 Based on all these details, the tutors at LinguaLift prepare a personalized study calendar for you.
 They even offer regular supervision and assign homework to keep you motivated and help you learn more quickly.

-Cons: Cost is high.
+Cons: The Cost is high.
 The number of languages is just 3.
 This means that it isn’t helpful for most language enthusiasts.

 Available on: Android, iOS, Web.